A Chichester Natural History Society volunteer project to monitor bats in the Chichester area,

 More details of the project see Chichester Natural Hisory Society website

-Throughout April - May- June - July - the bat monitor has been hosted by Chi Nats members and other volunteers for 1, 2 or 3 nights in 28 differnt locations in the Chichester area including Lavant, East Wittering, Chidham, Middleton-on-sea, Bognor, Runcton, Slindon, Aldwick, Funtington, Siddlesham, West Wittering, Barnham, Yapton, Boxgrove and seven locations in the city itself.
+Throughout April - May- June - July - August the bat monitor has been hosted by Chi Nats members and other volunteers for 1, 2 or 3 nights in 45 differnt locations in the Chichester area including Lavant, East Wittering, Chidham, Middleton-on-sea, Bognor, Runcton, Slindon, Aldwick, Funtington, Siddlesham, West Wittering, Barnham, Yapton, Boxgrove, West Dean and several locations in the city itself.

 October - dates available